adamcorren/horse_racing_data_analyzer/README.md

 ### Using the program

 The program will ask which date you want to analyse data from.
 This is done by asking for the year, month, day.
-NOTE ONLY THE DATA 2023, 7, 1 WILL WORK WITHOUT ADDITIONAL HOURLY DATA EXTRACTED.
+NOTE ONLY THE DATE 2023, 7, 1 WILL WORK WITHOUT ADDITIONAL HOURLY DATA IMPORTED BY USER.

 The program will then guide you through the rest of the process yourself.

+Once exported, the daily data file will be stored in the 'daily_data' folder, as well as a master file named 'ALL' that will contain all data you have analysed.

 ## License